Rolls-Royce Phantom V: Celebrities and tycoons

 Elvis Presley had a 1963 James Young.
 It came with few extra options but did have a telephone, Firestone whitewall tyres, electric windows, and air conditioning.
 The centre rear armrest had a writing pad, mirror and clothes brush.
 An unusual feature was a microphone for the singer.
 It was originally painted Midnight blue, but Elvis had to repaint it a light silver as his mother's chickens kept pecking the paint.

 Politicians and royalty

 The Governor of Hong Kong Chris Patten used a Phantom V for ceremonial occasions.
-It handed over to Tung Chee-hwa, the territory's Chief Executive, immediately following the handover to China on 1 July 1997.
+It transitioned to Tung Chee-hwa, the territory's Chief Executive, immediately following the handover to China on 1 July 1997.